LorisSigrist/zocker/README.md

 ## Minimum Viable Package

-A list of features that I think are required to make this a releasable package.
+A list of features that I think are required to make this a releasable package. (might publish before this is done to reserve the name)

 - [x] Generate data for all reasonable Zod-primitives
 - [x] Make tests repeatable, so that developers can reproduce bugs.
 - [x] Generate cyclic schemas
 - [x] Generate "any" schemas
-- [ ] Provide escape hatches for developers to define custom generators for specific types - Including ones that `zocker` can't support itself
+- [x] Provide escape hatches for developers to define custom generators for specific types - Including ones that `zocker` can't support itself
 - [ ] Define an API that gives developers control over the generation process.
 Eg force edge-cases to happen in specific tests, and avoid them in others.
 - [ ] Generate semantically meaningful data, Eg. the `name` field on an object should actually be a name.
 This is doable using `faker`.
 It should also be possible to side-step this, and just generate random data (as a torture test).
 - [ ] Force Developers to provide custom generators for types that `zocker` can't support, ideally using just TypeScript.
+- [ ] Documentation

 ## Thoughts on the API